The American Automobile Industry in World War Two

 Diamond Chain furnished chains for the bomb bay door operating mechanisms for the PBM-3C version of the Martin PBM series of aircraft.
 This was Diamond chain X-133459 with 11 and 33 tooth sprockets.
 Author's photo.

 Diamond Chain supplied chain part number X-12867 for the Vought F4U-1C Corsair.
-This chain, along with 9 and 25 tooth sprockets, were used to open and close the tail wheel door.
+This chain, along with 9 and 25 tooth sprockets, was used to open and close the tail wheel door.
 Author's photo.

 Diamond Chain and Manufacturing Company Landing Gear Retraction and Extension Applications: The company provided several types of roller chains and sprockets for operating landing gear retraction and extension systems for both the U.S. Army Air Forces and U.S. Navy.
 Chains used for the gear retractions were Diamond Chain part numbers X-1282, X-5282, X-1365, X-1466, X-12867, XH-12867, XH-52867, X-1348, and X-1548.
 The coupling used for these applications was part number XT-5282.
 The light weight sprockets used ranged from 8 to 59 teeth.